GoogleForCreators/web-stories-wp/docs/third-party-integration/story-editor/integration-layer.md

 - `header`
     - type: `React.ReactElement`
     - required: No
     - description: Used for rendering the workspace header.
-See [workspace section](../getting-started/getting-started.md#workspace---2) of getting started guide to get the definition of header.

 - `footer`
     - type: `Object`
     - required: No
     - description: Used for rendering some parts of the footer.
-See [workspace section](../getting-started/getting-started.md#workspace---2) of getting started guide for the definition of footer.

 - `inspectorTabs`
     - type: `Object`
     - required: No
-    - description: Used for rendering the inspector tabs of the story editor.
-See [workspace section](../getting-started/getting-started.md#workspace---2) of getting started guide for the definition of inspector tabs.
+    - description: Used for rendering the inspector/sidebar tabs of the story editor.

 ## Editor Config